rjray/bookmarkos-tools/METRICS.md

 8. Delta as a percentage against the basis data
 9. Count of new bookmarks creation by date, within the period being measured

+Elements 3-8 are only calculated when there is a second (basis) data-set to compare the focus data-set with.
+Item 9 can be calculated based solely on the `created` attribute of the bookmarks.

 ### Tags Metrics

 1. Total count (non-unique)